Big1533/sdl_android_guides/docs/Getting Started With JavaEE/Installation/index.md

 ### Introduction

-Each [SDL JavaEE](https://github.com/smartdevicelink/sdl_java_suite) library release is published to Github.
-By building a and importing the library JAR file to the project, developers can compile with the latest SDL JavaEE release.
+Each SDL JavaEE library release is published to [Github](https://github.com/smartdevicelink/sdl_java_suite).
+By building and importing the library JAR file to the project, developers can compile with the latest SDL JavaEE release.
 In this guide we exclusively use IntelliJ to compile and build the project.

 ### Building the JavaEE Library JAR
 To build the library JAR from the source code, first clone the [SDL Java Suite](https://github.com/smartdevicelink/sdl_java_suite) repository then, simply call: